Governance

 How many people work in Tearfund Ireland?

-10 employees in Dublin, Four of whom are part-time.
+Seven employees in Dublin, two of whom are part-time.
 Two employees in Addis-Ababa, Ethiopia.

 How many countries do you work in?